Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary

-The preceding results quantify the cost of the duplication once the rule is given.
-This subsection shifts register and records a structural prior fact: the duplication is not an accidental feature of the particular rule studied here.
-It is the unique atomic move available to a first-order base/step/counter schema that emits a per-step record frame while preserving its generator.
-Any rule shape that attempts to emit the record without the duplication either erases the generator or breaks the base/step/counter pattern.
+A structural prior fact stands behind the quantitative results above: the duplication is the unique atomic move available to a first-order base/step/counter schema that emits a per-step record frame while preserving its generator, rather than an accidental feature of the particular rule studied here.
+Any rule shape that attempts to emit the record while dropping the duplication either erases the generator or breaks the base/step/counter pattern.

-\emph{Mechanization status.} The current Lean artifact formalizes the minimal many-sorted positional core of this subsection in \path{Meta/RecordEmissionNecessity.lean}: a discrete generator sort, explicit frame and active-site constructors, explicit generator-occurrence positions, and the positional duplication theorem plus its direct contrapositive.
-The stronger semantic and information-theoretic readings stated below should be read as the paper-facing interpretation of that core, not as separate stronger Lean theorems at present.
+The formal result used here is the minimal many-sorted positional theorem: a right-hand side with both a new record frame and a recursive active site must contain two distinct generator occurrences.
+Definition~\ref{def:record-emission} states the same condition dynamically, along the canonical rewrite sequence, and the two are connected rather than left apart: from counter height $k$, every stage after the first firing carries the generator simultaneously in a frame slot and at an active-site generator position, at two distinct positions, and consecutive stages are related by the step rule (Appendix~\ref{app:module-map}).
+The stronger semantic and information-theoretic remarks below are interpretations of that core rather than separate stronger theorem claims.

 \begin{definition}[Record-emitting base/step/counter schema] A \emph{record-emitting base/step/counter schema} is a first-order rewrite system with: \begin{enumerate}[nosep,leftmargin=1.6em] \item a counter sort $C$ with constructors $Z \in C$ and $S : C \to C$; \item a generator sort $Y$; \item a carrier sort $T$; \item a distinguished active-site symbol $F : T \times Y \times C \to T$; \item a frame constructor $G : Y \times T \to T$; \item a base rule $F(x, y, Z) \to x$; \item a step rule of the form $F(x, y, S(n)) \to \rho(x, y, n)$ for some first-order right-hand-side term $\rho$ whose free variables are among $\{x, y, n\}$. \end{enumerate} \end{definition}